PocketRelay/PocketRelayClientPlugin/README.md

 ## ❔ What

 This is a new iteration of the **PocketRelay** client to allow you to connect to **Pocket Relay** servers (Mass Effect 3 private servers).
-Rather than providing a seperate tool this version comes in the form of an ASI plugin that can be added to your games plugin folder
+Rather than providing a separate tool this version comes in the form of an ASI plugin that can be added to your games plugin folder
 (Requires patching the game with ME3 Mod Manager or similar)

 The guide for using this plugin can be found [Here](https://pocket-relay.pages.dev/docs/client/plugin-client)